iworks/simple-seo-improvements/readme.txt

 Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.2.7 (2025-03-14) =
+* Removed the external class from internal links for improved consistency.
+Props for [Rafał Jendrzejewski](https://www.linkedin.com/in/rafaljendrzejewski/).

 = 2.2.6 (2025-03-13) =
 * Removed the external class from internal links for improved consistency.
 Props for [Michał Rogalski](https://dribbble.com/Rogalski_777).